fmalina/revisions-blocl/activism/signals.md

 transforms the peace dividend into a conflict premium.

 China and Russia and every other nation is now propelled into a fight for assets by economic forces.
-When there isn’t enough cash to go around and the value of these assets is rising every day, it is not surprising to see nations pursue control over commodities and assets with ever more vigor.
+When there isn't enough cash to go around and the value of these assets is rising every day, it is not surprising to see nations pursue control over commodities and assets with ever more vigor.